-Nepal Bank Limited has the following objectives
+Nepal Bank Limited has the following objectives:

-- Continue to maintain leading share of banking sector with a significant presence in all major geographical areas in the country. - Provide competitive and customer oriented banking services to all customers through competent and professional staff. - Reclaim leadership within the national financial community.
+- i.
+Continue to maintain leading share of banking sector with a significant presence in all major geographical areas in the country. - ii.
+To provide competitive and customer oriented banking services to all customers through competent and professional staff. - iii.
+To reclaim leadership within the national financial community.